gonzus/jnano/README.md

 Status
 ------

-This is a work in progress.
+*This is a work in progress.*

 Everything works pretty well and performance is comparable to what you get on C.

-I am still looking for the right way to integrate the polling support provided by `nanomsg` into the native Java way to do demultiplexing.
+I am still looking for the right way to integrate the polling support provided by `nanomsg` into the native Java way of doing demultiplexing.

 License